 “Registry Database” means a database comprised of data about one or more DNS domain names within the domain of the Registry TLD that is used to generate either DNS resource records that are published authoritatively or responses to domain name availability lookup requests or Whois queries, for some or all of those names.

 “Registry Policies” means the policies, procedures, and requirements published by the Registry Operator from time to time.
-The most current Registry Polices will be made available on the Registry Operator’s website at www.home.eco/policies or other method to be advised by the Registry Operator from time to time and are subject to change from time to time as described in clause 2.10 of the Registry Agreement.
-The current Registry Polices are annexed hereto at Schedule B.
+The most current Registry Policies will be made available on the Registry Operator’s website at https://go.eco/policies/ or other method to be advised by the Registry Operator from time to time and are subject to change from time to time as described in clause 2.10 of the Registry Agreement.
+The current Registry Policies are annexed hereto at Schedule B.

 “Registry Services” have the meaning set forth in the Registry Agreement.
 In its current form “Registry Services” are: